lgbouma/cpv/drivers/HOWTO.md

-For getting all the 2-minute SPOC data
+For getting all the 2-minute SPOC data and its Gaia xmatch
 ----------

 1. Get all the bulk download scripts locally (done on wh1).